A scrumptious, indulgent and easy-to-make rocky road recipe.

 - Don’t break the biscuits too small.
 If you do the rocky road lacks a bit in crunch.
-This picture shows the size I would recommend.

 - Freeze the marshmallows before-hand.
 The first couple of times I made the recipe, when I added the marshmallows to the chocolate mixture (even after allowing the chocolate to cool for a few minutes) they melted.
 The recipe still tasted great, but the marshmallow flavour and gooey texture got a bit lost.